How To Prepare Yourself For A Funeral

 Preparing For Uncomfortable Questions Or Conversations

-Depending on the circumstances of the death, long-standing family complexities, or other difficult issues, there’s a chance that people will try to engage you in uncomfortable or inappropriate conversations.
+Depending on the circumstances of the death, long-standing family complexities, or other difficult issues, there’s a chance people will try to engage you in uncomfortable or inappropriate conversations.
 As with awkward or inappropriate condolences, you should feel free to decline to participate in these conversations.
-Telling someone that you don’t want to talk about the issue is sufficient, and you can simply thank the person for attending the funeral.
+Telling someone you don’t want to talk about the issue is sufficient, and you can simply thank the person for attending the funeral.

 Figuring Out What To Wear To The Funeral